3DPPE: 3D Point Positional Encoding for Multi-Camera 3D Object Detection Transformers: Preliminary of Positional Encoding

-Both camera-ray and LiDAR-ray can not locate a point precisely in 3D space.
-Inspired by the assumption that, precisely positioning in PE can lead to excellent 3D detection, we proposed the oracle 3D point PE, as shown in Fig.~\ref{fig:different_position_embedding}-(e), where $d$ in LiDAR-ray PE is replaced by ground truth depth.
-Detailedly, 3D point cloud are projected on surround-view images to form a sparse depth map, then the ground truth (GT) dense depth is further achieved by the depth completion \cite{ku2018defense}.
+For optimal accuracy in positional encoding, it is important to have access to the true 3D position of a point on a 2D plane, as demonstrated in Figure.~\ref{fig:different_position_embedding}-(e).
+In contrast, camera-ray PE encodes the direction from the camera's optical center to the pixel on the image plane, while LiDAR-ray PE depicts the orientation from the LiDAR center to the 3D point.
+While both ray PEs encode direction, they cannot accurately determine the 3D location without precise depth information.

-Peformance comparison of different PE settings in Fig.~\ref{fig:different_position_embedding} are listed in Tab.~\ref{tab:different_pe}, all experiments are compared following the same training scheme.
-Compared to 3D camera-ray PE, 2D PE scores worst due to its complete inability of multi-camera distinction.
-3D LiDAR-ray PE can achieve on-par or inferior performance depended on the fixed depth $d$.
-As for the oracle 3D point PE, a significant improvement is achieved with 6.7\% NDS, 10.9\% mAP and 18.7\% mATE respectively, which demonstrates the high upper bound of using oracle 3D point PE for multi-camera 3D object detection.
-Such phenomenon indicates that {\it \textbf{the 3D PE encoded from precise 3D point location is the key to improve multi-camera 3D object detection}}.
-As camera-based system is incapable for depth collection, we introduce monocular depth estimation to replace the inaccessible GT depth, $i.e.$ depth-guided 3D point PE, which will be presented in the following section.
+To confirm that accurate 3D point positioning can enhance detection performance, we project 2D features into 3D space using the ground truth depth of a 2D image.
+Specifically, we project 3D point clouds onto surround-view images to generate a sparse depth map, and then use depth completion \cite{ku2018defense} to obtain the ground truth (GT) dense depth.
+We compare the performance of different positional encoding settings in Figure.~\ref{fig:different_position_embedding} and list the results in Table.~\ref{tab:different_pe}.
+All experiments are compared following the same training scheme.
+Compared to 3D camera-ray PE, 2D PE scores worst due to its complete inability to multi-camera distinction.
+3D LiDAR-ray PE can achieve on-par or inferior performance depending on the fixed depth $d$.
+As for the 3D point PE with ground truth depth named Oracle 3D Point, a significant improvement is achieved with 6.7\% NDS, 10.9\% mAP, and 18.7\% mATE respectively, which verify that {\it \textbf{the 3D PE encoded from precise 3D point location is the key to improve multi-camera 3D object detection}}.

+As a camera-only system cannot gather ground truth depth information, we introduce a lightweight depth estimation module to substitute for the inaccessible GT depth.
+A more precise depth estimation results in improved 3D object detection performance.
+This study illustrates the potential of encoding 2D image features in 3D space with the help of estimated depth information.